 - Each swivel joint is made up of a male and female part joined by two or three bail bearing raceways allowing the free rotation of the joint.
 A compression type packing seal is used to seal the two parts of the swivel joint.

 - Swivel Joints are available in various materials including carbon steel, LTCS, Hastelloy, Titanium, etc.

 - The End connection ((Fig. 5)) of the Marine Loading Arm is a standard ASME B16.5 flange.

 - It is available in various sizes and ratings.

 - It is also called a Quick connect / disconnect coupling (QCDC)

 - Hydraulically Operated.

-The system allows full automatic and safe disconnection of the loading arm from the ship without product spillage, when the arm exceeds the operating envelope’s limit line.
+The system allows a fully automatic and safe disconnection of the loading arm from the ship without product spillage when the arm exceeds the operating envelope’s limit line.

 Erection of Marine Loading Arms